Agriculture, Fisheries and Conservation Department

 Major enrichment measures generally include thinning of aging exotic tree species, planting of native tree seedlings and post-planting maintenance (e.g. weeding, adding fertilizer and pruning, etc.).

 Based on the results of our field investigation in the pilot PEP sites, these habitat enhancement measures could effectively lead to a greater diversity of plants in the PEP sites.
-In view of the beneficial effects of the PEP, the AFCD will continue to carry out the PEP and extend the project to gradually cover more exotic plantations in country parks.[PEP] [PEP]
+In view of the beneficial effects of the PEP, the AFCD will continue to carry out the PEP and extend the programme to gradually cover more exotic plantations in country parks.[PEP] [PEP]

 End of Page